 Needless to say, you don’t want to end up on one of these lists.

-Sometimes email can fail to inbox simply because too much is sent to the same server at once.
+Sometimes email can fail to land in the inbox simply because too much volume is sent to the same server at once.
 Gateway filters like Barracuda allow administrators to rate control bulk email deliveries.
-If you send the same email to too many contacts at a domain using rate control, your emails may not be delivered.
+If you send the same email to too many contacts at a domain that is using rate controls, your emails may not be delivered.

 For this reason, throttling or spreading out your email deliveries over time may itself increase your deliverability.
 One way to accomplish this is by using a tool like Seventh Sense.

-Content and IP address used to be the two primary ways ESP’s sorted mail.
+Content and IP address used to be the two primary ways ISP’s sorted mail.
 Using “spammy” language could result in messages being flagged, so marketers maintained lists of words to avoid.

 Spam filters are more sophisticated now and most models look for patterns in content rather than specific words or phrases.
 Apache Spam Assassin describes its platform as using “a wide range of advanced heuristic and statistical analysis tests on email headers and body text including text analysis, Bayesian filtering, DNS blocklists, and collaborative filtering databases.”

 So it’s clear that content plays a role in filtering.
 However, unless you sell Viagra via email, embed malware or link to spammy sites, it’s likely your content’s biggest effect on deliverability is the effect it has on user engagement.